alexfriedl/designsystem/README.md

 # Design system

-A modern setup for public design systems 🎉
+A modern setup to collaborate between researcher, designer, developer and team leader  🎉

 ## People want to